 Elon Musk’s Net Worth

 The man behind Tesla and SpaceX is not only a tech pioneer but also a problem solver.
-He’s been credited with revolutionizing the electric car market, while at the same time working on improving space exploration technology.
-Elon Musk is an entrepreneur who has achieved the unimaginable, making him the most influential person of our times.
+He’s been credited with revolutionising the electric car market, while at the same time working on improving space exploration technology.
+Elon Musk is an entrepreneur who has achieved the unimaginable, making him the most influential person of our time.

-He started off working as a programmer in Silicon Valley before founding PayPal and Tesla Inc. In 2003 he founded SpaceX and SolarCity, with the aim to change the world for the better.
+He started off working as a programmer in Silicon Valley before founding PayPal and Tesla Inc. In 2003, he founded SpaceX and SolarCity, with the aim of changing the world for the better.

 Elon Musk Rewards & Recognitions